newwayland/blog/content/post/savings-are-an-export-product/index.md

 title: "Savings Are an Export Product"
 summary: "Things make a lot more sense when you realise other currency areas love your savings products — a lot"
 date: 2017-05-05T21:11:04+01:00
-tags: [archive, mmt, exports, imports, external sector]
+tags: [archive, mmt, exports, imports, external-sector]
 ---

 {{<figure src="savings.jpg" alt="Savings">}}